 If you’re really gung-ho about smoking the big tom legs, you can occasionally you can get your butcher to get tom turkey legs.
 This takes a bit of extra time and preparation, but if you can get your hand on some of these, I say go for it!
 This same recipe will work for these giant turkey legs, just keep in mind you’ll have to increase the cooking time to get them up to a safe consumable temperature.

 The magic step to making these smoked turkey legs comes from the brine.
 This magically wet curing liquid does 3 things to the turkey legs:

 - The brine gives the turkey that gorgeous signature pink color.

-- It gives the an even saltiness throughout – talk about major flavor baby!
+- It gives an even saltiness throughout – talk about a major flavor baby!

-This brine combined with the smoke make for a flavor explosion, with tender, fall-off-the-bone meat.
+This brine combined with the smoke makes for a flavor explosion, with tender, fall-off-the-bone meat.

 Smoked Turkey Leg Seasoning

 These smoked turkey legs are seasoned throughout, but it is a super simple salt flavor.
 If you want to amp up the overall flavor of the turkey leg, you can rub it down with a seasoning blend.
 I highly recommend using my homemade Smoked Turkey Rub.
 It is an awesome combination of sweet, savory, and herby.
 If you’re worried about things getting too salty with the brine AND the rub, you can reduce the salt in the rub by half.

 Smoking these turkey legs involves a 2-step process (3 if you count devouring these bad boys!):